INDIGO-Initiative/database-app/docs/heroku.md

 Add a Heroku Postgres Database - make sure it saves it's credentials as `DATABASE_URL`.

+Add a CloudAMQP service - make sure it saves it's credentials as `CLOUDAMQP`.

 Add the Config Var `ON_HEROKU` and set it's value to `1`.

 Add the Config Var `SECRET_KEY` and set it's value to something random and secret.